 A reader emailed me with several questions.
 In the process of asking questions, she mentioned that she had found a chart on the National Organic Program, the OMRI seal, and the ties to Big Food entitled “A Perfect Picture of Corruption”. (link is given at the end of this post)

 She may have read a previous post on TMG about the OMRI seal and wondered if the information it contains is still valid.
-For the products the post discusses (cow manure and mushroom compost) I would say the information is still valid.
+For the products the post discusses (cow manure and mushroom compost) I would say the information is still valid. (update Aug 28, 2023 – it is no longer valid.)
+I will post the links to updated information here as soon as I can.)

 As I’ve warned in all posts discussing the (NOP) National Organic Program and the OMRI seal – we always need to question and stay current with the changes and the continuing decline of the NOP.